interkosmos/fortran-raylib/README.md

 Some issues have to be regarded when calling raylib from Fortran:

-* Model loading is broken in raylib 5.0 ([issue](https://github.com/raysan5/raylib/issues/3576)).
+* Loading models in Wavefront OBJ format is broken since raylib 5.0 ([issue](https://github.com/raysan5/raylib/issues/3576)).
 * All procedure names and dummy arguments have been converted to snake case.
 * As Fortran does not feature unsigned data types, use the compiler flag